-An employee who is engaged to work for fewer ordinary hours than mentioned in clause 9-Full-time employment and whose hours of work are reasonably predictable is a part-time employee.
+- An employee who is engaged to work for fewer ordinary hours than mentioned in clause 9-Full time employment 38 per week (or 76 over 2 consecutive weeks) and whose hours of work are reasonably predictable is a part-time employee. - This award applies to a part-time employee in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - 10.3 A part-time employee is only entitled to payments in respect of annual leave, personal/carer's leave, compassionate leave or public holidays on a proportionate basis. - 10.4 At the time of engaging a part-time employee, the employer must agree in writing with the employee to each all of the following: - (a) the number of hours to be worked each day; and - (b) the days of the week on which the employee will work; and - (c) the times at which the employee will start and finish work each day; and - (d) when meal breaks may be taken and their duration. - Any agreement under clause 10.4 must state that any variation agreed by the employer and the employee to any of the matters mentioned in clauses 10.4(a) to 10.4(d) must be in writing and may be of a temporary or permanent nature. - 10.6 An agreement under clause 10.4 must also state that each of the following: - (a) the minimum period for which the employee may be rostered to work on any shift is 3 consecutive hours: - (b) for each ordinary hour worked, the employee must be paid in accordance with clause 16-Minimum wages and in accordance with clause 21-Penalty rates for ordinary hours worked during periods specified in Table 5-Penalty rates; and - (e) for each hour worked in excess of the number of ordinary hours agreed under clauses 10.4 and 10.12, the employee must be paid at the overtime rate in accordance with clause 20.1-Application of overtime for part time employees. - 10.7 An employer must roster a part-time employee on any shift for a minimum of 3 consecutive hours. - 10.8 The employer must keep a copy of any agreement under clause 10.4 or variation of it and give another copy to the employee.

-- The pay and conditions on which a part time employee is engaged must, proportionately, be the same as those of a full-time employee engaged to do the same kind of work.
-This award applies to a part-time employee in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - 10.3 A part-time employee is only entitled to payments in respect of annual leave, personal/carer's leave, compassionate leave or public holidays on a proportionate basis. - 10.4 At the time of engaging a part-time employee, the employer must agree in writing with the employee to each of the following: - (a) the number of hours to be worked each day; - (b) the days of the week on which the employee will work; - (c) the times at which the employee will start and finish work each day; - (d) when meal breaks may be taken and their duration. - Any agreement under clause 10.4 must state that any variation agreed by them the employer and the employee to any of the matters mentioned in clauses 10.4(a) to 10.4(d) must be in writing. - 10.6 An agreement under clause 10.4 must also state each of the following: - (a) the minimum period for which the employee may be rostered to work on any shift is 3 consecutive hours: - (b) for each ordinary hour worked, the employee must be paid in accordance with clause 16-Minimum wages and in accordance with clause 21-Penalty rates for ordinary hours worked during periods specified in Table 5-Penalty rates; - (c) for each hour worked in excess of the number of ordinary hours agreed under clause 10.4 and 10.10, the employee must be paid at the overtime rate in accordance with clause 20.3-Application of overtime for part-time employees. - 10.7 The employer must keep a copy of any agreement under clause 10.4 or variation of it and give another copy to the employee. - 10.8 Subject to clause 10.9, The roster of a part-time employee, but not the number of hours agreed under clause 10.4, may be changed: - (a) by the employer giving the employee 7 days, or in an emergency 48 hours, written notice of the change; or - (b) at any time by the employer and employee by mutual agreement. - 10.9 However, the roster of a part-time employee must not be changed: - (a) from pay period to pay period; or - (b) so as to avoid any award entitlement.
+- 10.9 The roster of a part-time employee, but not the number of hours agreed under clause 10.4, may be changed by the employer giving the employee 7 days, or in an emergency 48 hours, written notice of the change.÷ - (a) by the employer giving the employee 7 days, or in an emergency 48 hours, written notice of the change; or - (b) at any time by the employer and employee by mutual agreement. - 10.10 The roster of a part-time employee, including the number of hours agreed under clause 10.4, may be changed at any time by the employer and employee by mutual agreement. - 10.11 However, the roster of a part-time employee must not be changed: - (a) from pay period to pay period; or - (b) so as to avoid any award entitlement. - 10.12 A part-time employee who has worked on any day the number of hours agreed under clause 10.4 may agree to work additional hours that are not reasonably predictable.
+The additional hours may be worked on that day on the terms applicable to a casual employee.